Horace: Themes

-A group of odes combines these two influences in tense relationships, such as Odes 1.7, praising Stoic virility and devotion to public duty while also advocating private pleasures among friends.
-While generally favouring the Epicurean lifestyle, the lyric poet is as eclectic as the satiric poet, and in Odes 2.10 even proposes Aristotle's golden mean as a remedy for Rome's political troubles.
+A group of odes combines these two influences in tense relationships, such as Odes 1.7, praising Stoic virility and devotion to public duty, while also advocating private pleasures among friends.
+While generally favouring the Epicurean lifestyle, the lyric poet is as eclectic as the satiric poet, and in Odes 2.10 he even proposes Aristotle's golden mean as a remedy for Rome's political troubles.

-Many of Horace's poems also contain much reflection on genre, the lyric tradition, and the function of poetry.
-Odes 4, thought to be composed at the emperor's request, takes the themes of the first three books of "Odes" to a new level.
-This book shows greater poetic confidence after the public performance of his "Carmen saeculare" or "Century hymn" at a public festival orchestrated by Augustus.
-In it, Horace addresses the emperor Augustus directly with more confidence and proclaims his power to grant poetic immortality to those he praises.
+Many of Horace's poems also contain substantial reflection on genre, the lyric tradition, and the function of poetry.
+Odes 4, thought to be composed at the emperor's request, takes the themes of the first three books of Odes to a new level.
+This book shows greater poetic confidence after the public performance of his "Carmen saeculare" (or "Century hymn") at a public festival orchestrated by Augustus.
+In the book, Horace addresses the emperor Augustus directly with more confidence and proclaims his power to grant poetic immortality to those he praises.
 It is the least philosophical collection of his verses, excepting the twelfth ode, addressed to the dead Virgil as if he were living.
-In that ode, the epic poet and the lyric poet are aligned with Stoicism and Epicureanism respectively, in a mood of bitter-sweet pathos.
+In that ode, the epic poet and the lyric poet are aligned with Stoicism and Epicureanism respectively, in a mood of bittersweet pathos.

 The first poem of the Epistles sets the philosophical tone for the rest of the collection: "So now I put aside both verses and all those other games: What is true and what befits is my care, this my question, this my whole concern."
-His poetic renunciation of poetry in favour of philosophy is intended to be ambiguous.
+Horace's poetic renunciation of poetry in favour of philosophy is intended to be ambiguous.
 Ambiguity is the hallmark of the Epistles.
 It is uncertain if those being addressed by the self-mocking poet-philosopher are being honoured or criticised.
 Though he emerges as an Epicurean, it is on the understanding that philosophical preferences, like political and social choices, are a matter of personal taste.
 Thus he depicts the ups and downs of the philosophical life more realistically than do most philosophers.